ArsalanJamali/InvoiceParser-POC/README.md

 # InvoiceParser-POC
-A bot that reads document mainly invoices and export data to JSON or csv
+A bot that reads document mainly invoices and export data to JSON or CSV